-PATIENT (INTERNATIONAL) RESOURCES
+INTERNATIONAL PATIENT RESOURCES

 Healthcare in Sweden Without Personnummer | International Patient Guide

-We have curated this comprehensive resource center to provide international visitors, expats, and students with clear, authoritative guidance.
+We have therefore curated this comprehensive resource center to provide international visitors, expats, and students with clear, authoritative guidance.
 Explore the sections below to find tailored advice for your specific situation, or contact our clinic directly for immediate, physician-led care.

 Browse By Section